 You will hit snags as you apply this approach

-It's rare to plan out a fear hierarchy and effortlessly move their way up it.
+It's rare to plan out a fear hierarchy and effortlessly move your way up it.
 Usually you have to be flexible and make adjustments along the way.
 You may find you've got the order of things wrong.
 You could complete one rung and find their next step is too challenging, and needs to be broken down further or have some intermediate task put before it.

-It's also pretty common to choose an early step that you find is too hard for you to do once you're face to face with it, even if it seemed simple to do on paper.
+It's also pretty common to choose an early step that you find is too hard to do once you're face to face with it, even if it seemed simple on paper.
 You'll need to add something even more basic ahead of it.
 The main thing is not to get discouraged when these things happen and just keep making tweaks so the overall project is doable.

 Another issue is that your progress may seem to slip at times.
-You may go out one day and face your fears easily, feel on top of the world, then try again tomorrow and find you're totally nervous again.
+You may go out one day and face your fears easily, feel on top of the world, then try again tomorrow and find you're nervous again.
 The key thing is to keep moving forward and focus on the overall progress you're making.
 When people start lifting weights it's not unusual for them to have the odd bad workout, even though they're getting stronger on the whole.

 Experiment with dropping safety behaviors

 Safety behaviors get in the way of overcoming fears because even if you successfully face a situation, in the back of your mind you can always reason, "Well that thing is still dangerous.
 It was just the safety behavior that got me through it."
-You're not fully experiencing that your fear is truly manageable, and that you can handle it without any precautions or backup plans.
+You're not fully experiencing that your fear is manageable, and that you can handle it without any precautions or backup plans.
 If you use any safety behaviors and they seem to help you at first, by all means stick with them.
 But as you get more advanced in facing your fears, try to drop them and go it alone.

 These principles can be used in the shorter term to build courage as well